Latest update: November 12th, 2024

 Telephoning while driving: The mobile phone may only be used in the vehicle with hands-free equipment for telephone conversations or navigation.
 Since mid-2023, anyone who makes a phone call at the wheel without a hands-free device will be fined at least 100 euros.

 Winter tyre obligation: Between 1 November and 15 April, winter tyres are compulsory in Austria for passenger cars and vehicles up to 3.5 t in winter road conditions.
 This means that a vehicle may only be put into operation if winter tyres with a minimum tread depth of 4 mm are fitted to all wheels in the event of snow on the road, slush or ice.
 If the road is continuously covered with snow or ice, snow chains on at least two driving wheels are also permitted as an alternative.
-For all vehicles with a total weight over 3.5 t, a general winter tyre obligation applies between 1 November and 15 April on at least one drive axle with a minimum tread depth of 6 mm.
+For all vehicles with a total weight over 3.5 t, a general winter tyre obligation applies between 1 November and 15 April on at least one drive axle with a minimum tread depth of 5 mm.
+In addition, vehicles over 3.5 tonnes must have snow chains for at least two drive wheels on board during this period.

 Important addresses and telephone numbers for holidaymakers in Austria